 - Visual inspection of composite panels and repairs

-This course may be taken independently or applied toward the three-course Advanced Composite Manufacturing Certificate offered through Extended Studies at the University of Nevada, Reno.
+This course may be taken independently or applied toward the two-course Advanced Composite Manufacturing Certificate offered through Extended Studies at the University of Nevada, Reno.